Econ 001 - Principles of Microeconomics » Summer 2019 » Quiz 7

 A budget line for Shannon shows her consumption options for two of her favorite goods.
 An increase in a Shannon’s income would lead to:

-A. a parallel shift in her budget line to the right, allowing her to buy more of both goods.
+a parallel shift in her budget line to the left, allowing her to buy less of both goods.

-B. a parallel shift in her budget line to the left, allowing her to buy less of both goods.
+a parallel shift in her budget line to the right, allowing her to buy more of both goods.

 Question #5